-Albert Einstein reportedly once described compound interest as “the most powerful force in the universe”.
+Albert Einstein reportedly once described compound interest as “the eighth wonder of the world”.
 But what exactly is it?

 We all know that we earn interest on our savings.
 But what happens to the interest once we've earned it?
 It’s either moved (or paid) into a different savings or current account, or it stays in the same account and is added to your savings.